Finite exceptional groups of Lie type and symmetric designs: Some subdegrees of finite exceptional groups of Lie type

-In this section, we mention Theorem~\ref{thm:martin} due to Martin Liebeck which simplifies our argument in related cases.
+In this section, we prove Theorem~\ref{thm:martin}, shown to us by Martin Liebeck.
+This will be useful in reducing the cases we have to consider in the proof of Theorem \ref{thm:main}.

 \begin{theorem} Let $G$ be an almost simple group with socle $X = X(q)$ an exceptional group of Lie type, and let $H$ be a maximal subgroup of $G$ as in {\rm Table~\ref{tbl:subdegree}}.
-Then the action of $G$ on the cosets of $H$ has subdegrees dividing $|H:K|$, for all $K$ as listed in {\rm Table~\ref{tbl:subdegree}}. \end{theorem}
+Then the action of $G$ on the cosets of $H$ has subdegrees dividing $|H:K|$, where $K$ is the subgroup of $H$ listed in the third column of {\rm Table~\ref{tbl:subdegree}}. \end{theorem}

-\begin{remark} In all but one case, $H$ is a subgroup of maximal rank in $G$, in the sense of \cite{a:LS-LargeRank-1992}, and the precise structure of $H$ can be found in \cite[Table 5.1]{a:LS-LargeRank-1992}.
-In the exceptional case, $X = E_6^\e(q)$ and $H$ is of type $C_4$: here $q$ is odd and $H\cap X \cong PSp_8(q).2$, the centralizer of a graph automorphism of $X$ (see for example \cite[4.5.1]{b:GLS}). \end{remark}